Depression

 - Can I commit to attending sessions regularly?
 Remember to account for travel time, and other demands in your schedule.

-- Do the therapists’ available times work for me?
-Some therapists offer evening and weekend appointments if you have an otherwise limited schedule.
+- Do the therapists' available times work for me?
+Some therapists offer evening and weekend appointments and online therapy sessions if you have a limited schedule.

 New to therapy?
 Learn about how to find a therapist here.